What Is Halloween, and Why Do We Celebrate It?

-Trick-or-treating, Halloween parties, costumes, carving pumpkins, and haunted houses—if you grew up celebrating Halloween this is likely how you envision October 31 always was, but the holiday has changed a lot over the years.
-In fact, if you were able to time travel back and watch the Halloween origin you probably wouldn’t even recognize it.
-So before you start a list of Halloween costume ideas, plan your Halloween party games, set up your outdoor Halloween décor, or brush up on your Halloween trivia; read on for the true Halloween origin story.
+Trick-or-treating, Halloween parties, costumes, carving pumpkins, telling scary stories filled with monsters, and going to haunted houses—if you grew up celebrating Halloween, this is likely how you imagine October 31 always was, but the holiday has changed a lot over the years.
+In fact, if you were able to time-travel back and observe the first Halloween, you probably wouldn’t even recognize it.
+So before you start a list of Halloween costume ideas, plan your Halloween party games, put up your DIY Halloween decorations or brush up on your Halloween trivia, read on for the true Halloween origin story.

 What is Halloween?